dmlsthe1/startnow-node200-mongoose-blog-api/README.md

 Open the browser to the address shown in the console
 ```
 ```
-Navigate the webpage and enjoy
+Navigate to the endpoints and enjoy
 ```

 ## Contributing